What is Square Online?

 - Update Sale Price

 So there are a few options but that basic one of being able to quickly and easily update the stock quantity isn’t available and you can’t update the base price of the product in bulk, just add a sale or offer price to it.

 This is a little bit strange and if you want to update to quantity or price, you have to go back in and edit products individually.

-It isn’t perfect though as the lack of bulk editors can make inventory management time consuming and while the feature selection if good, it is not as comprehensive as some other purpose built ecommerce platforms and that is why it might not be the best option for large ecommerce businesses.
+But it isn’t perfect though as the lack of bulk editors can make inventory management time-consuming and while the feature selection if good, it is not as comprehensive as some other purpose-built ecommerce platforms and that is why it might not be the best option for large online businesses.

-But for small businesses that want to create a small ecommerce store or ones that are already using the Square POS and want to add an online sales channel, Square is definitely worth considering.
+But for small businesses that want to create a small ecommerce store or ones that are already using the Square POS and want to add an online sales channel, Square’s offer is definitely an ecommerce platform worth considering.